vreemdelabs/Scoreview-Base/README.md

 On windows they can be installed with pacman on MSys, be carefull about the 64 or 32 in mingw64/32.
 However you need to use mingw64 to compile and be sure that in your shell "gcc -dumpmachine" gives "x86_64-w64-mingw64".
-I use Nvidia OpenCL, despite the fact that OpenCL2 is not suported by Nvidia, their OpenCL frontend is great.
+I use the Nvidia OpenCL frontend library, despite the fact that OpenCL2 is not suported by Nvidia, their OpenCL frontend was great compared to AMD or intel.

 ## Examples